phantomaton-ai/aniheim/DESIGN.md

 This episode introduces Alice and Bob.

-/scene(file: ./scene1_park_intro.md)
+/scene(file: ./scene1_park_intro.md) {
+    Alice meets Bob in the park.
+We learn they share an interest in language theory.
+} scene!
-/scene(file: ./scene2_frege_discussion.md)
+/scene(file: ./scene2_frege_discussion.md) {
+    Alice and Bob go to a coffee shop and discuss the work of Gottlob Frege.
+} scene!
 # ... more scenes
 ```

 *   **Title:** Inferred from the top-level H1 heading.
 *   `/scene`: Marks the start of a new scene and points to the Markdown file containing its detailed definition.
+Contains a short summary of the scene to aid in continuity and generation.

 ### 3.2.
 Scene Definition (`scene.md`)